lightly-io/workshop-sustainable-productivity/books-apps-tools.md

 **Spire** is a clip you put on your belt that supposed to measure breathing, and thus your level of stress.
 I bought one of these but stopped using it after a week because it had too many bugs in both the firmware and software.

 **Muse Headband** measures your brain activity and gives you bio-feedback while you're meditating.

+## Podcasts
+- Buddha at the Gas Pump
+- Joseph Goldstein
+- Jack Kornfield
+- On Being